-The company has adopted and substantially complies with ASX Corporate Governance and Principles and Recommendations, 3rd Edition ASX Corporate Governance Council.
+The Company has adopted and substantially complies with ASX Corporate Governance and Principles and Recommendations, 3rd Edition ASX Corporate Governance Council.

-The Corporate Governance Statement which was approved by Board of Directors on 26 May 2021 is available for viewing on our website www.nova-eye.com
+The Corporate Governance Statement which was approved by the Board of Directors on 28 June 2022 is available for viewing on our website www.nova-eye.com.

-The Directors of Nova Eye Medical Limited (the "Company") submit herewith the annual financial report of the Company and the entities it controlled (the "Group" or "Nova Eye") at the end of, or during the financial year ended 30 June 2021.
-On 1 July 2020, the Company changed its name from Ellex Medical Lasers Limited to Nova Eye Medical Limited.
-In order to comply with the provisions of the Corporations Act 2001, the Directors report as follows:
+The Directors of Nova Eye Medical Limited (the "Company") submit herewith the annual financial report of the Company and the entities it controlled (the "Group" or "Nova Eye") at the end of, or during the financial year ended 30 June 2022.
+In order to comply with the provisions of the Corporations Act 2001, the Directors' report as follows: